-I’m Kirsty!
-Born and raised in Canada, but I’ve been wandering around since 2001, living and working in a bunch of places.
-Kigali, Rwanda is where I called home from 2010 to 2018 but now I’m on the move again and I’ve decided that Portugal is the place for me.
+Hi, I’m Kirsty!
+I was born and raised in Canada, but I’ve been wandering around since 2001, living and working in a bunch of places.
+Kigali, Rwanda is where I called home from 2010 to 2017 but I’m on the move again and I’ve decided that Portugal is the place for me.

 I’ve managed to set up a business that sort of looks after itself for most of the year and my plan now is to buy a ruin in Portugal and see if I can figure out how to turn a pile of rocks into a home.
 I’ve been interested in natural building and permaculture since around 2010 and now I’m finally getting things rolling.

 While I do have a bit of building experience, I certainly have no idea how to turn a ruin into anything livable.
 I don’t even really have much of an idea of how to buy a ruin, to be honest!
 But that’s the idea of this blog… to write about the process (with all of its ups and downs) as a bit of a diary for me and in the hopes that the information, mistakes, little victories, and all of that fun stuff are helpful to someone else.

 I seem to be a serial web designer with a bunch of blogs and website for various parts of my life.
 If you’d like to delve a bit deeper into who I am and how I found myself here in Portugal, there are my other websites and blogs…

 - Nerdy Nomad – This is my super neglected blog from 2007 when I quite my job in London, UK and started backpacking around the world.
 The design was messed up and the comments were all lost when I switched servers, but if you’re interested in early digital nomad stuff, disaster volunteering, and solo backpacking it might still be interesting.